 So... had a good boogie lately?
 When did you last get your sweat on?
 Tried something a little different lately?

-Check out the Mental Health Foundation website for easy ways to add activity into your day as part of the 5 Winning Ways to Wellbeing.
+Check out the Mental Health Foundation website for easy ways to add activity into your day as part of the Five Ways to Wellbeing.

 People who sit too much every day are at an increased risk of diabetes, heart disease, cancer and shorter life spans.
 More than one-half of an average person's day is spent being sedentary - sitting, watching television or working at a computer.

-Remember even if you are physically active every day, you will benefit from sitting less.
+Remember you will benefit from sitting less - even if you are physically active every day .
 Participation in regular physical activity does not fully mitigate the health risks associated with prolonged sitting.

 Download the Rise & Recharge app to remind you to get out of your chair.